ch-canaza/GlobAn_Mapping/README.md

 # GlobAn Mapping

-## Usage of basic Python functions and Libraries to map from shapefiles
+## Usage of Python functions and Libraries to map Santiago de Cali's data from shapefiles and public big data